kelllyy101/expense_py/README.md

 4. Insightful Expense Reports: The tool generates detailed and insightful expense reports, providing users with a comprehensive overview of their spending habits over specific time periods.
 These reports can help users identify areas where they can cut back or optimise their expenses.

-5. Data Security and Privacy: Ensuring the security and privacy of users' financial data is a top priority.
-The Expense Tracker CLI implements robust data encryption and protection measures to safeguard sensitive information.

-6. Cross-Platform Compatibility: The CLI is designed to be cross-platform compatible, allowing users to access and use the expense tracking tool on various operating systems and through Google Spreadsheets.
+5. Cross-Platform Compatibility: The CLI is designed to be cross-platform compatible, allowing users to access and use the expense tracking tool on various operating systems and through Google Spreadsheets.

-7. User-Friendly Interface: The CLI offers a user-friendly interface with clear instructions and intuitive commands, making it accessible to individuals with varying levels of technical expertise.
+6. User-Friendly Interface: The CLI offers a user-friendly interface with clear instructions and intuitive commands, making it accessible to individuals with varying levels of technical expertise.

-8. Offline Accessibility: The Expense Tracker CLI allows users to manage their expenses even in offline mode.
-Data synchronisation and updates can occur once the user regains an internet connection.

-9. Open-Source and Extensible: The tool is developed as an open-source project, encouraging contributions from the community and enabling users to extend its functionality to suit their unique needs.

-10. Continuous Improvement: The Expense Tracker CLI strives for continuous improvement based on user feedback and evolving financial requirements.
-Regular updates and enhancements ensure that the tool remains relevant and effective.

 #### User Stories